skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > This was the introduction of Eric's new character.
 He and I had
 > agreed on this little scene beforehand.
 What makes it funny was that
-> earlier (back at the inn), Eomer had told Lucian, Eric's OLD
+> earlier (back at the inn), Eomier had told Lucian, Eric's OLD
 > character, to stay away from her.

 As soon as all are settled the ship sets sail.
 Eventually they make